TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 139/Psalms 139.18.md

 ---

-If I should count them, they are more in number than the sand: When I awake, I am still with thee.
+If I would count them, they are more in number than the sand.
+When I wake up, I am still with you.